Class notes May-June 2025

-Class Notes March-April 2025
+Class notes March-April 2025

 Pat Pinnell and his wife, retired Trinity College professor of art and architecture history Kathleen Curran, have moved from Connecticut down to historic New Castle, Delaware, where they're in process of building a new house (rumor has it that they know a very good architect!).
 In late November, Pat spoke at the Yale Club of New York City, updating a talk he had previously given for the centennial celebration of the Club's building in 1916.
 The building’s architect was James Gamble Rogers, whom we all know as designer of many Yale buildings.
 This time around Pat tried to make deeper points about the basic character of Club and campus by comparing and contrasting Rogers' work with that of Frank Lloyd Wright, his exact contemporary.
 The two knew each other well, starting when both were members of an architects' dinner club in Chicago in the 1890s.